YulunTsai/Portfolio/README.md

 ## Portfolio

 Hi!
-I’m Yu-Lun Tsai, a graduate student in Business Analytics at Baruch College (CUNY), with a concentration in Data Analytics.
+I’m Yu-Lun Tsai, a graduate student in Business Analytics, with a concentration in Data Analytics.
 With a background in marketing and a strong analytical mindset, I’m passionate about transforming raw data into actionable business insights.
 I am actively seeking roles in Data analyst, Business analyst, or Marketing analyst where I can apply statistical thinking and craft compelling data stories to support strategic decision-making.